moorepants/learn-multibody-dynamics/translational.rst

    {}^N\bar{v}^R = {}^B\bar{v}^R + {}^N\bar{v}^S + {}^N\bar{\omega}^B \times \bar{r}^{R/S}

-In our kinetic sculpture example, ff the pigeon :math:`R` is walking at a distance :math:`s` in the :math:`\hat{b}_x` direction from the upper right corner, then we can calculate the velocity of the pigeon when observed from the :math:`N` reference frame.
+In our kinetic sculpture example, if the pigeon :math:`R` is walking at a distance :math:`s` in the :math:`\hat{b}_x` direction from the upper right corner, then we can calculate the velocity of the pigeon when observed from the :math:`N` reference frame.
 First establish the position of :math:`R`: